Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

-\end{enumerate} For these runs we used the same priors of Table \ref{tab:priors_flat} to not introduce other differences that could invalidate the tests.
-The comparison of the best fit estimates of $r_{200}$ and $r_{\rm s}$ is shown in Fig.~\ref{fig:r200-rs-comparison}.
-All the results are fully in agreement with each other: the largest differences for $r_{200}$ are observed when changing the maximum radius considered, producing a variation of $\sim 5\%$ and for $r_{\rm s}$ when shifting to the GV rest frame, causing a $\sim 30\%$ variation of the best fit, still well within the much larger uncertainties of $r_{\rm s}$ with respect to $r_{200}$.
+\end{enumerate} These tests have been run on the mixed sample of galaxies, since the current implementation of the joint procedure is not yet optimised.
+A full re-run of all configurations would therefore be prohibitively expensive in terms of computing time, and we expect the same systematic effects to apply on both methodologies.
+We used the same priors of Table \ref{tab:priors_flat} to not introduce other differences that could invalidate the tests.
+The comparison of the best-fit estimates of $r_{200\rm{c}}$ and $r_{\rm s}$ is shown in Fig.~\ref{fig:r200-rs-comparison}.
+All the results are fully in agreement with each other; the largest differences for $r_{200\rm{c}}$ are observed when changing the maximum radius considered, producing an increase of $\sim 5\%$.
+This effect can probably be ascribed to the fact that the assumption of dynamical equilibrium is not valid up to large radii such as 2.6 and 2.9 Mpc, causing \textsc{MG-MAMPOSSt} to overestimate $r_{200\rm{c}}$; the decrease in spectroscopic completeness at such large radii (see Appendix \ref{app:completeness}) is not relevant for the results, as we proved by fitting the galaxy number density profile, assigning each tracer a weight based on the completeness profile and finding negligible variations in $r_\nu^{\rm{H}}$.